 Attractions in and around Ajanta Ellora Caves

 This place is captivating as the region is prolific in the art and culture of several communities.
-There are semi-precious stones, sculptures of Lord Buddha, artifacts, silver objects and other exhilarating things for all you history lovers!
+There are semi-precious stones, sculptures of Lord Buddha, artefacts, silver objects and other exhilarating things for all you history lovers!
 These streets are always buzzing with visitors from across the world.

 One should also visit Bibi Ka Maqbara built by Azam Shah, Daulatabad Fort constructed by the Yadav Clan and Grishneshwar Temple.
 They are located in close vicinity to the Ajanta and Ellora Caves.